sirinath/pagedjs-website/content/documentation/07-generated-content-in-margin-boxes.md

 The **page area** is the content area of a page box.
 It is the  space into which all your HTML content will flow.
 When this content runs out of room, another page will be automatically created.
 It's what the chuncker part of paged.js do.

-The margins of a page are divided into sixteen boxes where you can put generated content like page number and running title.
+The margins of a page are divided into sixteen boxes where you can put generated content like page number and running heads.
 These boxes are called **margin boxes**.

 Each have its own margin, border, padding, and content areas.
 By default, their sizes are determined by the margin of the page box.